 Cocktails & Evening Entertainment

-DOG STAR TAVERN at 10 North 2nd Street, 904-277-8010, just off historic Centre Street (in the White Building, circa 1878), is the newest Fernandina bar “from the people who brought you the Green Turtle Tavern.”
-Featuring live music on the weekends and a DJ bringing Phat n’ Jazzy sound every Thursday.
-Long bar inside, and outside seating in the stable yard.
-They have some dart boards, too.
+DOG STAR TAVERN at 10 North 2nd Street, 904-277-8010, just off historic Centre Street (in the White Building, circa 1878) features a long bar inside and outside seating in the stable yard.
 Check out Dog Star Tavern’s FACEBOOK page for latest news and entertainment schedule.

-FERNANDINA PUB CRAWL TOUR — The Amelia Island Museum of history hosts “Happy Hour” history tours in historic Fernandina, so quench your thirst and hear tales of this Victorian-era seaport.
+FERNANDINA PUB CRAWL TOUR — The Amelia Island Museum hosts “Happy Hour” history tours in historic Fernandina, so quench your thirst and hear tales of this Victorian-era seaport.
 One ticket purchase required to experience four pubs, a wealth of historical information about downtown Fernandina Beach, and enjoy a good time.
-AIMH’s tour is held Thursday evenings at 5:30 pm to tour four historic pubs.
-One ticket gets you a drink at each establishment and an earful of colorful tales about the places visited along the tour.
-Tickets cost $25 per person (must be 21, must show ID).
-The pub crawl tour begins at the historic train depot in downtown Fernandina Beach by the city marina and railroad tracks.
 RESERVATIONS ARE REQUIRED.
 Call 904-261-7378 x105

 SANDY BOTTOMS BEACH BAR & GRILL, MAIN BEACH PARK, FERNANDINA

 If you’re around Main Beach toward the northern end of Amelia Island and would like a very casual beach bar, Sandy Bottoms is the place.
-It’s one of only two beach bars on Amelia Island (located in non-resort property) actually located right on the beach with an outdoor patio overlooking the Atlantic Ocean and new “Ocean Oasis” outdoor bar.
-In summer 2011, they’re also serving food and drinks right in the sand off the patio (tables and lounges on the beach).
+It’s one of only two beach bars on Amelia Island (located in non-resort property) actually located right on the beach with an outdoor patio overlooking the Atlantic Ocean and “Ocean Oasis” outdoor bar.
 Sandy Bottoms also offers some live musical entertainment at night.
-If you haven’t been to Sandy Bottoms in awhile, “KP” took over the kitchen in 2010 (KP for many years had a restaurant with large local following.)
-Located at Main Beach, 2910 Atlantic Avenue, you can call Sandy Bottoms at (904)277-0814 for the latest operating hours and entertainment schedule (summer vs. off season).
+Located at Main Beach, 2910 Atlantic Avenue, call Sandy Bottoms at (904)277-0814 for the latest operating hours and entertainment schedule (summer vs. off season).
 Or visit their website, www.SandyBottomsAmelia.com.

 VERY CASUAL — BRING THE FAMILY TO “THE SURF.”
 A very casual eatery and open deck bar “The Surf,” is located across the street from the ocean at 3199 South Fletcher Avenue (904) 261-5711.
 The Surf draws large crowds during the summertime, especially on “Wing-It” nights.
 Live entertainment on the outdoor deck (DJs, acoustical guitar) helps to keep the crowd buzzing with enthusiasm.
 Families with children can dine at The Surf for its casual, open-air atmosphere on the deck where an exuberant or unhappy child, generally, will not disturb others.